-Balancing on the slippery stepping stones at the edge of a cliff, I am standing inches above the magnificent Wentworth Falls.
-Underneath my feet, gallons of water rush off the top of the cliff and plummet 180 meters to the bottom of the densely-forested valley.
-The only thing preventing me from following suit is a thin metal guardrail bolted into the rock.
+Balancing on the slippery stepping stones at the edge of a cliff, I was standing inches above the magnificent Wentworth Falls.
+Underneath my feet, gallons of water rushed off the top of the cliff and plummeted 180 meters to the bottom of the densely-forested valley.
+The only thing preventing me from following suit was a thin metal guardrail bolted into the rock.
 Sounds pretty spectacular for a start of a bushwalk, right?
 But believe me, it gets even better.

-I stare at the vertical sandstone slabs of the monumental Kedumba Walls that rise out of the endless expanse of the Jamison Valley, and my mind that usually runs at a million miles an hour slowed down to a blissful calm in the face of such vastness.
+I stared at the vertical sandstone slabs of the monumental Kedumba Walls that rise out of the endless expanse of the Jamison Valley, and my mind that usually runs at a million miles an hour slowed down to a blissful calm in the face of such vastness.

 The Blue Mountains National Park is all about vastness.
-Located only 2 hours by train or car from the centre of Sydney, this rugged World Heritage-listed wilderness is a 2,690 square kilometre-medley of mountains, gorges, canyons and waterfalls.
+Located only 2 hours by train or car from the centre of Sydney, this rugged World Heritage-listed wilderness is a 2,690 square kilometre-medley of mountains, gorges, canyons, caves, and waterfalls.

-I finally reach the bottom of the stairs at the base of the first drop of the falls, 110 meters below the start of the trail.
+When you finally reach the bottom of the stairs at the base of the first drop of the falls, you will be 110 meters below the start of the trail.
 Here the falls split into a myriad of smaller veils cascading over weathered sandstone shelves.
 It is a great spot to plonk yourself on a shaded rock among the fellow hikers enjoying their hard-earned reward for the arduous climb.

 Down the Slack Stairs

-When I feel ready to continue exploring, I follow the Wentworth Pass track that zig-zags over relatively flat grown with the backdrop of dramatic views of the falls and the Jamison Valley.
+Once you are ready to soldier on, follow the trail to the Wentworth Pass track that zig-zags over relatively flat grown with the backdrop of dramatic views of the falls and the Jamison Valley.
 These are the best views of Wentworth Falls you will ever get.
 Only from this stretch of the trail can you see the falls in their entirety, meaning both the upper and the lower falls.
-But the deeper I go, the rougher the trail becomes until it plunges into the steepest descent yet.
+But the deeper you go, the rougher the trail becomes until it plunges into the steepest descent yet.

 After the challenges of the Slack Stairs, the pool at the bottom of the second drop of the falls is a refreshing oasis of trickling water and cool air.
-I am tempted to take a dip in the pool, but as I think about it, a large group of noisy hikers emerges from the trail, and the tranquillity is lost.
+I was tempted to take a dip in the pool, but as I thought about it, a large group of noisy hikers emerged from the trail, and the tranquillity was lost.

-I leave the rowdy teenagers to their selfie sticks and follow the trail along the base of the cliffs through the open eucalypt forest.
-After about 1.5 kilometres I come to the first creek crossing.
-It looks like there used to be a bridge here, but it was long gone.
+I left the rowdy teenagers to their selfie sticks and followed the trail along the base of the cliffs through the open eucalypt forest.
+After about 1.5 kilometres I came to the first creek crossing.
+It looked like there used to be a bridge here, but it was long gone.
 The eucalypt trees gave way to the mossy rainforest with a closed canopy.

-Tripod in hand, I scramble over the huge boulders across the creek and climb back onto the trail.
-I am now in the Valley of the Waters – a waterfall wonderland with five falls packed into a relatively small area of dense forest.
-It is a photographer’s dream, and the few people I meet on the trail are all busy with their cameras and tripods.
-There is no noise, no crowds, just the sublime beauty of nature.
+Tripod in hand, I scrambled over the huge boulders across the creek and climbed back onto the trail.
+I was now in the Valley of the Waters – a waterfall wonderland with five falls packed into a relatively small area of dense forest.
+It is a photographer’s dream, and the few people I met on the trail were all busy with their cameras and tripods.
+There was no noise, no crowds, just the sublime beauty and tranquillity of nature.

-After a while, the trail started to ascend along the side of the cliff crossing the creek back and forth, and at every crossing, there is a new waterfall.
-Lodore Falls, Sylvia Falls, Flat Rock Falls, Lodore Falls, Edith Falls, Sylvia Falls, and Empress Falls follow in quick succession, as the creek runs down the side of the mountain.
-I linger at each waterfall to soak in the solitude and to dip my toes into the cold brown-tinged water of the pools.
+After a while, the trail started to ascend along the side of the cliff crossing the creek back and forth, and at every crossing, there was a new waterfall.
+Red Rock Falls, Britannia Falls, Flat Rock Falls, Lodore Falls, Edith Falls, Sylvia Falls, and Empress Falls followed in quick succession, as the creek ran down the side of the mountain.

-As I wander from waterfall to waterfall, I am slowly climbing out of the valley.
-The ascent becomes more arduous when I leave Empress Falls behind, as there are no more distractions taking my mind off the climb.
+As I wandered from waterfall to waterfall, I was slowly climbing out of the valley.
+The ascent became more arduous when I left Empress Falls behind since there were no more distractions taking my mind off the climb.

-After a brief rest and an encounter with a lyrebird, I head along the shortcut trail that brings me back to the Wentworth Falls picnic area about 20 minutes later.
-By now I feel, and probably look, like a battle survivor myself, but it is the kind of fatigue that I have been looking forward to.
+After a brief rest and an encounter with a lyrebird, I headed along the Shortcut Trail that brought me back to the Wentworth Falls picnic area about 20 minutes later.
+By then I felt, and probably looked, like a battle survivor, but it was the kind of fatigue that I had been looking forward to.

 How to get to Wentworth Falls